Germantown, MD—Child Therapy in Montgomery County

 - Understanding and managing mental illness:

 Child therapy is also a great resource for those struggling with the signs of a mental illness.
 They can receive diagnosis as well as treatment from a child therapist for conditions like depression, anxiety, PTSD, and others.
 The therapist will talk to them about their symptoms, teach them how to cope, and try to uncover the root cause of the illness (if there is one).

 Book Child Therapy at Thriveworks Germantown, MD Today

 Do you want your child to grow well through life?
 Are they experiencing any issues that concern you?
 Do you think they could benefit from mental health services?
 Consider scheduling a session with a counselor at Thriveworks Germantown.
 They can help your child address and manage the issues that come with childhood and teenhood, such as those listed above (loneliness, low self-esteem, bullying, and so on).

-To schedule a child therapy session, all you have to do is give us a call.
-A scheduling specialist will pick up the phone, ask you a few basic questions, and then get you scheduled with one of our providers as soon as possible.
+To schedule a child therapy session with a therapist or psychologist, all you have to do is give us a call.
+A scheduling specialist will pick up the phone, ask you a few basic questions, and then get you scheduled with one of our providers at Thriveworks Germantown, MD in Montgomery County as soon as possible.
 We hope to hear from you soon and we look forward to helping your child live a happy, healthy life.